-Overall, there are a lot of pit-falls and loop-holes when dealing with these electric scooters.
+Overall, there are a lot of pitfalls and loopholes when dealing with these electric scooters.
 If you have been in a scooter accident, don’t rely on opinion alone.
-Find a personal injury attorney that knows the law on electric scooters.
+Find a personal injury attorney that knows the electric scooter laws.

 Get your free consultation with a St. George personal injury attorney at our law firm today!